Don't have an Account? Sign up now.

 About the Kakslauttanen Arctic Resort

 Set on the edge of the unbroken wilderness of Finland’s largest national park, our extraordinary resort is the perfect base to experience Lappish life and the magical beauty of the Arctic Circle.
 Guests on our winter adventure will stay in their own private Kelo-Glass Igloo.
 These unique accommodations feature a spacious cabin crafted of Lapland’s indigenous Kelo pinewood.
-Inside your cabin, you’ll find a cozy log bed, a stone fireplace (wood provided!), en suite bath and even your own personal sauna.
+Inside your cabin, you’ll find a cozy log bed, a kitchenette, a stone fireplace (wood provided!), en suite bath and even your own personal sauna.
 Attached to your cabin is a glass-domed igloo with additional bedding – so you can fall asleep under the Arctic winter sky… maybe even to the shimmering glow of the Aurora Borealis!
-The resort has two restaurants offering a tempting array of regional dishes.
-An included three course set menu dinner is served nightly.
-A la carte menu items can be ordered at an additional cost.
 Each igloo has free included wi-fi and an aurora alarm which will alert you when the northern lights are visible (until 11:30 PM).
+There are no televisions inside the igloos.

 Please note that the Kakslauttanen requires a staff member to light your fireplace—the nightly fee is included in your package cost.